ted-thuraa/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19-AZ Replace all characters A and c from input to Z and e respectively.<br />
 20-hiago Create a script that removes all letters c and C from input.<br />
 21-reverse Write a script that reverse its input.<br />
+22-users_and_homes  a script that displays all users and their home directories, sorted by users.<br />